r-hub/blog/content/post/2021-03-10-rsqlite-parallel/index.md

 - concurrency
 - parallel
 output: hugodown::hugo_document
-rmd_hash: 2ab8c9a03a4705f9
+rmd_hash: bd3c90188b6b5e4b

 ---

+[SQLite](https://www.sqlite.org/index.html) is a great, full featured SQL database engine.
+Most likely it is used more than [all other database engines combined](https://www.sqlite.org/mostdeployed.html).
+The [RSQLite](https://github.com/r-dbi/RSQLite) R package embeds SQLite, and lets you query and manipulate SQLite databases from R. It is used in Bioconductor data packages, many deployed Shiny apps, and several other packages and projects.
+In this post I show how to make it safer to use RSQLite concurrently, from multiple processes.

+Note that this is an oversimplified description of how SQLite works and I will not talk about different types of locks, WAL mode, etc. Please see the SQLite documentation for the details.

 ## TL;DR

 -   Always set the SQLite busy timeout.
 -   If you use Unix, update RSQLite to the version that will be released soon.
 -   Use `IMMEDIATE` write transactions.

-## Introduction

-[SQLite](https://www.sqlite.org/index.html) is a great, full featured SQL database engine.
-Most likely it is used more than [all other database engines combined](https://www.sqlite.org/mostdeployed.html).
-The [RSQLite](https://github.com/r-dbi/RSQLite) R package embeds SQLite, and lets you query and manipulate SQLite databases from R. It is used in Bioconductor data packages, many deployed Shiny apps, and several other packages and projects.
-In this post I show how to use RSQLite concurrently, from multiple processes.

-Note that this is an oversimplified description of how SQLite works and I will not talk about different types of locks, WAL mode, etc. Please see the SQLite documentation for the details.

 ## Concurrency in SQLite